-- Details of appropriate contacts; - Details of property and occupancy; - The condition(s), as listed in Section 4 of this policy, under which the application is made; - Any relevant information to support the application, such as historical, ancestral, cultural, archaeological, geographical or topographical information; - Details of the financial status of the land supported by full financial statements; - A copy of any agreements or licences to operate on the land; - Details of any Māori land rate remission granted by any local territorial authority; and - A declaration stating that the information supplied is true and correct and that any changes in circumstances during that period of rate remission will be notified to the Council. - b.
-Consideration of applications by the chief executive c.
-Six-year duration

-All applications for rates remission under this policy shall be considered and decided upon by the chief executive (CE) or to whomever the CE delegates this responsibility.
+- Details of appropriate contacts; - Details of property and occupancy; - The condition(s), as listed in Section 4 of this Policy, under which the application is made; - Any relevant information to support the application, such as historical, ancestral, cultural, archaeological, geographical or topographical information; - Details of the financial status of the land supported by full financial statements; - A copy of any agreements or licences to operate on the land; - Details of any Māori land rate remission granted by any local territorial authority; and - A declaration stating that the information supplied is true and correct and that any changes in circumstances during that period of rate remission will be notified to the Council. - Consideration of Applications by the chief executive All applications for rates remission under this policy shall be considered and decided upon by the chief executive (CE) or to whomever the CE delegates decided upon by the chief executive (CE) or to whomever the CE delegates this responsibility.